Political Science Scholarships & Awards

 The Strauss Scholarship provides $10,000 for educational expenses during the senior year.
 Juniors who want to initiate a public service project during their senior year are encouraged to apply.
 A project proposal is a major focus of the selection process.
-Applicants must be in the upper third of their class (typically a minimum 3.3 GPA) and have demonstrated leadership potential and an interest in public service.
+Applicants must be in the upper third of their class, typically a minimum 3.3 GPA, and have demonstrated leadership potential and an interest in public service.

 This scholarship provides funding for one academic year of study in another country.
 This award is intended to help cover round-trip transportation, tuition, fees, room and board expenses, and some educational supplies.
 The purpose of the scholarship is to further international understanding and friendly relations among people of different countries.
 While abroad, scholars serve as ambassadors of goodwill to the people of the host country and give presentations about their homelands.
 Upon returning home, scholars share the experiences that led to greater understanding of their host countries.
 Students may apply through the Berkeley-chapter of Rotary International or the rotary chapter in their hometown.
-Applications in the 2008 application cycle are for study in the 2009-2010 academic year.

-This scholarship funds either three or six months of intensive language study and cultural immersion in another country and provies funds to cover round-trip transportation, language training expenses, and homestay living arrangements for candidates interested in studying Arabic, English, French, German, Hebrew, Italian, Japanese, Korean, Mandarin Chinese, Polish, Portuguese, Russian, Spanish, Swahili, and Swedish.
+This scholarship funds either three or six months of intensive language study and cultural immersion in another country and provides funds to cover round-trip transportation, language training expenses, and homestay living arrangements for candidates interested in studying Arabic, English, French, German, Hebrew, Italian, Japanese, Korean, Mandarin Chinese, Polish, Portuguese, Russian, Spanish, Swahili, and Swedish.
 The purpose of the scholarship is to further international understanding and friendly relations among people of different countries.
 While abroad, scholars serve as ambassadors of goodwill to the people of the host country and give presentations about their homelands.
 Upon returning home, scholars share the experiences that led to greater understanding of their host countries.

-The Merage Foundation for the American Dream awards $10,000 stipend annually for two years towards the efforts of fostering education, traveling and learning, securing mentors, and supporting internship opportunities.
+The Merage Foundation for the American Dream awards a $10,000 stipend annually for two years towards the efforts of fostering education, traveling and learning, securing mentors, and supporting internship opportunities.
 Students must illustrate a solid academic record, leadership, a commitment to hard work, creativity, initiative, and consistent ethical behavior.
 Applicants must be immigrants to the United States and must have become a citizen since arriving in the U.S. or hold Permanent Resident Card (Green Card).
 Applicants must be graduating seniors.

-The Beinecke Scholarship provides $32,000: $2000 upon completion of the bachelor’s degree and $15,000 per year for two years of graduate study at any university or college.
+The Beinecke Scholarship provides $32,000 — $2000 upon completion of the bachelor’s degree and $15,000 per year for two years of graduate study at any university or college.
 Juniors planning to attend graduate school in the arts, humanities, or social sciences who are U.S. citizens and possess superior intellectual ability are encouraged to apply.
 Applicants must have demonstrated financial need.
 A minimum 3.5 GPA is typical.

 The Rhodes Scholarship funds two or three years of study at Oxford University in England.
 Scholars can pursue either a second bachelor’s or a higher degree.
 Candidates must demonstrate a record of academic excellence and leadership potential.
 Graduating seniors or recent graduates who are U.S. citizens, ages 18-23, in all majors are eligible to apply.
 A minimum 3.6 GPA is typical.